 The second thing to keep in mind is most of the vegetables to plant in the Fall will need protection.
 Vegetables to plant in September will be planted for overwintering and will be used for late winter harvests or early spring harvest.
 So you need to plan on a hoop house, cold frame or at a bare minimum some Heavy Fabric Row Cover to protect these late plantings.
 So what can you still plant?

 The first of the 5 Crops you can still plant in September is Mache.
 This is one of our favorite greens.
-Machè also know as corn salad or some times lambs lettuce, is a super hardy leafy green that grows very well in the winter time.
-Machè is one of those rare plants that continues to grow during the winter when day length drops below 10 hours.
+Machè, also known as corn salad or sometimes lambs lettuce, is a super hardy leafy green that grows very well in the wintertime.
+Machè is one of those rare plants that continue to grow during the winter when day length drops below 10 hours.

 This salad crop can be planted starting 2 weeks before your last frost.
 And seeds can be put in the ground for a good part of the fall.
 Wait for things to start to cool off a bit before you plant.
 Machè actually prefers temperatures to be cooler (ideal is 65) before it will germinate, so don’t bother planting now if you are still experiencing days in the ’90s.